sunil-sunny/React_Express_App/README.md

 # Touch_Bistro_Challenge

+## Prodution Experiance in Node
---> I have Production experiance in Node JS for around an year.
-Though I majorly worked on Spring Boot, My academic project and some prpfessional experiance helped me aquire good skill in Node.
+* I have Production experiance in Node JS for around an year.
+Though I majorly worked on Spring Boot, My academic projects and some industrial experiance helped me aquire good skill in Node.
+I have done few MEAN stack applications and you can find those in my GitHub.

+## Production Experiance in React
---> I do not have production experiance in react till now.
+* I do not have production experiance in react till now.
 I have production experiance in Angular for 3 years.
-I have learnt react upon intrest during my university and I felt it easy to adopt since I have experiance in Angular.
+I have learnt react upon intrest during my university and I felt it easy to adopt since I know Angular.

 * Date Created: April 13, 2021
 * Last Modification Date: April 13, 2021